Much has been made about the connection between technology and personalized learning. So let’s get some clarity.

-- Technology is additive.
-Technology, whether a tablet, laptop and/or online program or platform should add to great teaching in the classroom.
+- Technology is an additive.
+Technology, whether a tablet, laptop and/or online program or platform should enhance, not replace great teaching in the classroom.
 The goal of personalized learning is to meet each student where they are.
-That goal can only be accomplished by capitalizing on engaging direct instruction, project-based learning, cooperative learning and blending in technology.
-Technology can help students fill in gaps to their learning, advance their learning through greater depth of exploration, connect students to experts in the field and to simply write, revise, and publish a research paper.
+That goal can only be achieved by utilizing engaging direct instruction, project-based learning, cooperative learning and supportive technology.
+Technology can help students fill in learning gaps, advance learning through greater exploration of content and connect students directly to insights and research from subject matter experts.

-- Technology needs to be implemented naturally.
-Think about the classroom as an ecosystem.
-Technology must live in balance, in concert with the other learning options and modalities.
-It cannot overwhelm the ecosystem or the ecosystem will become unbalanced and will not provide vibrancy for all students.
-In fact, an over-reliance on technology means that the learning environment is not personalized because a student, all students, need multiple ways to interact with and demonstrate their mastery of key content knowledge and skills.
+- Technology should be implemented naturally.
+Think about each classroom as an ecosystem.
+Technology must live in balance, in concert, with the other learning options and modalities.
+In fact, over-reliance on technology is contrary to the core premise of personalized learning — all students need multiple ways to interact and demonstrate their mastery of knowledge and skills.

-- Technology extends the benefit of a great teacher.
-To meet each student where they are by providing engaging instruction, the just-in-time supports, and key real-world learning opportunities, technology must play a role.
-This can manifest in a flipped classroom allowing for technology to be a dissemination of direct instruction from that great classroom teacher allowing for practice and application to happen in the classroom under the expert tutelage of the teacher.
-Technology plays a role in organizing the day-to-day classroom activities by allowing students to rotate between small group instruction, to online practice, to group work with peers.
-Also, in rural areas in particular, technology can allow more students to have access to advanced coursework through video-based lessons or distance learning-based options.
+- Technology extends the benefits of great teaching.
+To provide each student with engaging instruction, just-in-time supports and real-world learning opportunities, technology can and should play a role.
+This could be in the form of a flipped classroom where technology allows for direct instruction at individual pacing online while allowing for application of skills in the classroom under the guidance of a teacher.
+Technology can also play a role in organizing day-to-day classroom activities by allowing students to rotate between small group instruction, online practice and group work.
+In rural communities, technology has improved access to advanced coursework for students through video-based lessons or distance learning-based options.